Snezana Pupovic and The Art of Emotion at the World Event Young Artists

-It’s difficult to find anything about this young artist whose work I recently stumbled into at the 2012 World Event in Nottingham.
-A quick ging-gang-google reveals that she was born (1989), lives and works in Podgorica, Montenegro, a country squished in-between Croatia, Serbia, Kosovo and Bosnia and Herzegovina.
+It’s difficult to find anything about the artist of this picture.
+A quick google reveals that Snezana Pupovic was born in 1989 and lives and works in Podgorica, Montenegro, a country squished in-between Croatia, Serbia, Kosovo and Bosnia and Herzegovina.
 Her homeland has a beautiful coastline onto the Adriatic Sea that gives the place its main economy – tourism – until the Yugoslav Wars in the 1990s in neighbouring countries crippled that industry.
 Perhaps this is why her airy colourful images belie content with a much blacker heart.
 Who knows?
-Not me.
-I’m just guessing.
-Snezana get in touch so I don’t have to keep babbling on about the place where you come from instead of what’s going on with you.
+Snezana does.
+Get in touch please Snezana so I don’t have to keep babbling on about the place where you come from instead of what is your creative vision….

 Best regards, Snezana